 The module is based on a clinic delivered at a WESIE event by Coach Peter Ahmedu, one of Africa’s finest coaches who has coached with much success within Nigeria, Africa and internationally.
 A winner at both the national & international levels he provides a good insight into how to become a Great African Professional Coach.

 What will you learn

 - 15 Lessons

 My first ever encounter officiating as a referee was at your invitation to Bayelsa last year.
 Having longed for this kind of opportunity since 2017, I must say that this was an awesome experience.

-Without any connection in the basketball refereeing field, I could hardly make any headway acquiring the needed skills and expertise.
-But you carried me along and made me feel alive.
+Without any connection in the basketball refereeing field, I could hardly make any headway in acquiring the needed skills and expertise.
+Thanks for carrying me along and making me feel alive.
 May God continually bless WESIE and give you the strength to keep doing exploits.

 I am utterly grateful for the existence of your organisation.
 During one of my training sessions, I applied the knowledge gotten from this WESIE International Coaching Training to coach my players.
 I also educated them about Drug Abuse/Misuse.
 I could tell that their hearts were filled with joy.

 I have come to find out that lots of these young athletes only hear about this topic (drugs of abuse), but don't understand the dangers of most of these drugs.
 My athletes and I are very grateful for the opportunity to learn about this.